jpothuganti/Pipeline_Project/README.md

 # Pipeline_Project
 Pipeline project for comp 383

-To run the code run the wrapper.py file
+To run the code run the wrapper.py file and make sure you have the FastqFiles folder in the same directory as wrapper.py

 Dependencies Needed to run the following pipeline: